Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-eap-ute.md

 The EAP Method Type number for EAP-UTE needs to be assigned.
 The reference implementation will use 255 (Experimental) for now.

-Like EAP-NOOB, this draft will probably use the eap-ute.arpa domain as default NAI realm.
+Like EAP-NOOB, this draft will probably use a .arpa domain, in this case probably eap-ute.arpa, as default NAI realm.

 # Implementation Status